Half a Dozen Points for Staffing Success

-Most predictions are that 2019 is going to be another positive year for business growth and employment.
+We’re headed into another positive year for business growth.
 For the technology sector, this equates to a continued period of low unemployment and the associated scarcity of skilled talent.
 For CIOs and other IT leaders, the challenges of finding and retaining qualified people will also persist.
 Companies may even be forced to manage teams that are not fully staffed.
 Below are half a dozen tips to help reduce recruitment stress and avoid burnout on your IT team.

 - Hold on to existing staff.
 The Golden Rule of human resources has become paramount in the current environment.
 It’s much easier, less expensive and less risky to keep skilled people than to find their replacements.
 If you haven’t already done so, now is a good time to do the following: